nrk19/nrk19.com/README.md

 ```
 *Fragment of [Makefile](Makefile)*

-With the server listening on port 80, we will run the **certbot** container to obtain the certificates with the command:
+With the server listening on port 80, we will now run the **certbot** container to obtain the certificates with the command:

 ```sh
 docker run -it --rm --name certbot \